 At least I still had the Exhibition Lists as proof, but for a while, I had one of those Sixth Sense moments where I worried that I Was The Ghost All Along.

 The painting shows a machine pulling a purple matrixed form out of a shadow.
-I stared at this painting for something like five minutes and tried to think about it in a way that made sense.
+While seeing this painting in person in Tokyo, I stared at it for something like five minutes and tried to think about it in a way that made sense.
 Which other artists paint like this?
 Who does this remind me of?

 This artist can’t be pinned down in a tidy mashup oneliner.
 He’s like a large shining scarab amongst butterflies - and I fucking love it.